Trashytalk/piwardrive/CONTRIBUTING.md

 - `make docs` — build the Sphinx documentation in `docs/_build/html`.
 - `make coverage` — generate combined Python and Node test coverage reports.

+During development you can automatically restart the backend service when files change by running `scripts/watch_service.py` (requires the `watchgod` package).

 Contributions should pass these checks before you submit a pull request.